rana-sylvatica/c-pad/README.md

 ### How to install

 Installation is also simple:
- - desolder the existing cstick cable from the GCC motherboard
+ - desolder the existing c-stick cable from the GCC motherboard
  - solder in the new cable
  - solder the other end of the new cable to the c-pad PCB
  - put back in shell